MacArthur Memorial

 The MacArthur Memorial is a memorial, museum, and research center about the life of General Douglas MacArthur.
 It consists of three buildings on MacArthur Square in Norfolk, Virginia.

-MacArthur never lived in Norfolk but his mother, Mary Pinkney "Pinky" Hardy MacArthur, was born and raised in Norfolk.
-His mother's connection with Norfolk was why he decided to be buried there.
-The city of Norfolk's government built the memorial in the 1960s and have continued to own, renovate, and operate it due to a promise made between MacArthur and the then mayor of Norfolk, W. Fred Duckworth, in 1960.
-Many cities wanted MacArthur to be buried in their cities but Duckworth's offer was the most intriguing one to MacArthur.
-MacArthur agreed to turn over all of his papers, medals, and memorabilia to the city of Norfolk and agreed to be buried in Norfolk as long as he and his wife would be laid to rest within the memorial.
+MacArthur never lived in Norfolk but his mother, Mary Pinkney "Pinky" Hardy MacArthur, was born and raised in Norfolk and he had fond memories of visiting her family home, Riveredge, as a boy.
+His mother's connection with Norfolk was why he decided to be buried there after visiting Norfolk in 1951 to dedicate a park in honor of his mother on land where Riveredge once stood.
+The city of Norfolk's government built the memorial in the 1960s and has continued to own, renovate, and operate it due to a promise made between MacArthur and the then mayor of Norfolk, W. Fred Duckworth, in 1960.
+Although MacArthur had been approached by many cities about his funeral and gravesite plans, Duckworth's offer was the most intriguing one.

+MacArthur agreed to turn over all of his papers, medals, and memorabilia to the city of Norfolk and agreed to be buried in Norfolk as long as he and his wife would be buried within the memorial.
 Duckworth offered the former Norfolk City Hall building as a combined museum and mausoleum to honor MacArthur.